ashrafbily/jax/design_notes/custom_derivatives.md

 rules that don’t do any nontrivial partial evaluation and instead stage everything out.
 That doesn’t constrain automatic differentiation because `custom_jvp_call_jaxpr`'s JVP rule doesn’t itself bind a call primitive but instead just invokes the custom JVP rule callable.
-Third, we don’t form a jaxpr for the JVP rule callable up-front, and instead keep it as a Python callable, to avoid a recursion problem: in the common case that the JVP rule itself calls the underlying custom-JVP function, we can’t trace the JVP rule up-front without getting an infinite recursion.
-By not forming a jaxpr, we’re solving this in the same way we always do: rules are Python callbacks invoked when a transformation is applied, not part of the primitive, and though the rule here is associated directly with the primitive, rather than being in a global dict, that’s just an implementation detail.)
+Third, while we "morally" also form a jaxpr of the JVP rule up-front, there's an infinite recursion problem we solve with laziness (an explicit thunk) and memoization (to avoid redundant work): in the common case that the JVP rule itself calls the underlying custom-JVP function, we can’t trace the JVP rule up-front without getting an infinite recursion.)

 If we gave up on [the Python flexibility problem](the-python-flexibility-problem), we could get away with only having